stevenelson35/stevenelson35.github.io/_posts/2022-07-10-the-naming-of-cats.md

 title: The Naming Of Cats
 categories: ["farraginous"]
 ---
-Pics of the kittens and us and tnotes on their *everyday names*.
+Pics of the kittens and us and notes on their *everyday names*.

 Each kitten has been named at least once by Camilla.